A rich mix! A taste triumph! A food lovers’ paradise!

 Sligo Food Trail also delivers delightful breaks from your tourism activities.
 Enjoy delicious coffee and homemade sweet treats at Ósta Café and Wine Bar on the banks of the Garavogue River, Café Fleur or Fabio’s Home-made ice cream or cookies in Sligo town, the Little Cottage Café on the promenade in Rosses Point, the eclectic Vintage Café in Rathcormac, the Fairgreen Creative & Culinary Centre, or Pudding Row in beautiful Easky.
 Alternatively, step back in time to Lyons Café with its 1920s décor, behold local art on the walls of WB’s Coffee House while drinking Italian coffee, or combine a Parma Ham Salad with a cappuccino at Hearts Desire (it’s not called that for nothing!)
 If you’d prefer food on-the-go, Aisling’s Home Cooked Food offers superb Chickpea Lentil & Spelt Burgers in addition to the beefy kind at IT Sligo’s Farmers Market.

 Sligo is a centre of excellence for craft beers, merging the classic with the contemporary.
 Hargadon Bros established in 1868 on O’Connell Street has been providing quality food and drink to Sligo for generations, and offers a large selection of craft beer.
 Gastro bar, the Draft House boasts a large selection of craft beers and cocktails using top whiskeys, complex gins and aromatic wines; while the White Hag brews big, bold and beautifully-flavoured beers using locally-sourced raw materials.
-Step back in time in The Venue dating from 1880 and enjoy delicious local seafood Mullaghmore Lobster, Lissadell Mussels and Coney Island Oysters or relax by the fire at The Strand Bar with one of their specialities, Guinness Stew or Seafood Platter.

 If you fancy something exotic, you can savour Kangaroo Skewers/Crocodile Medallions with Pesto Mash at the Swagman or buy sushi platters from Sushi Sisters at local markets.